Elite Pathfinder Resources

 Read the intel →

-A global firm built out of China, the default call for cross-border China capital markets and M&A, with a clerkship into a two-year programme.
+A China-rooted global firm handling cross-border capital markets and M&A, with a clerkship feeding its Hong Kong trainee programme.

 Read the intel →